Guardian Portal

 • Limited shared resources through the guild bank

-• Other benefits established by guild leadership over time
+• Other benefits leadership establishes over time

 2. Stewardship Standard